kensanata/phoebe/README.md

 In order to be more flexible, the name of the main page does not get printed.
 If you want it, you need to add it yourself using a header.
 This allows you to keep the main page in a page called "Welcome" containing some ASCII art such that the word "Welcome" does not show on the main page.
+This assumes you're using `--wiki_main_page=Welcome`, of course.

 If you have pages with names that start with an ISO date like 2020-06-30, then I'm assuming you want some sort of blog.
 In this case, up to ten of them will be